Main content of the website

 Water Breaks

-PreventionThe City of Thompson upgrades its water and sewer mains every year through our Water and Sewer Main Renewal Program, replacing older copper pipes with composite piping that’s more resistant to corrosion, temperature changes, and the shifting of soil.
-Starting in 2022, the city will be investing over $40 million into its water and sewer systems over five years with the help of federal and provincial government funding through the Investing in Canada Infrastructure Program.
-Over the first two years of this project, more than three kilometres of water mains and nearly two kilometres of wastewater mains have ben replaced.
+Prevention: Starting in 2022, the City of Thompson began investing over $40 million into its water and sewer systems over five years with the help of federal and provincial government funding through the Investing in Canada Infrastructure Program.
+In 2022 and 2023, more than three kilometres of water mains and nearly two kilometres of wastewater mains were replaced.

-Lawn RepairsThe city repairs lawns that are damaged by excavations for water main and service line breaks.
-These repairs include filling or removing material following a water break excavation, putting down topsoil and seed, and fertilizing the damaged portion of the lawn.
+Lawn Repairs: Public Works repairs lawns that are damaged by excavations for water main and service line breaks.
+These repairs include adding or removing material following a water break excavation, putting down topsoil and seed, and fertilizing the damaged portion of the lawn.

 The soil filling the excavated area needs to settle before it can be properly repaired.
 The cutoff for summer repairs is May 1 of every year.

-When a lawn will be repaired during any given summer will be influenced by the year's curb and sidewalk repair schedule as well.
+When a lawn repair will occur is also influenced by the year's curb and sidewalk repair schedule.

 Water Main Cleaning

-Water mains are flushed every year by running water through them and out through fire hydrants at high pressure.
-This clears city water mains of sediment and build-up and is why you may see fire hydrants running open in the city during the summer, and why your neighbourhood's water may be discoloured for short periods.
-See the PDF below for more information!
+City of Thompson water mains are flushed every year by running water through them and out through fire hydrants at high pressure.
+This clears sediment and build-up.
+You may see fire hydrants running open and notice that your water is discoloured for short periods while water main flushing occurs in your area.
+See the Water Main Cleaning PDF for more information!

 Annual Water Reports

-The City of Thompson has long prided itself on the quality of its municipal water supply, and is committed to maintaining water quality, and being transparent about water treatment and testing.
-Below residents can find the results of our annual water quality report, compiled from data collected by an independent testing facility and reviewed by the Province of Manitoba, as well as results of random lead content testing.
+The City of Thompson is committed to maintaining water quality, and being transparent about water treatment and testing.
+Below are the results of our most recent annual water quality report, compiled from data collected by an independent testing facility and reviewed by the Province of Manitoba, as well as results of random lead content testing.

 Water bills can be paid by cash, cheque, or debit at City Hall's front desk, or by mailing a cheque.

-You can also set up an electronic funds transfer through your bank, or send us an e-transfer set up using the following information:
+You can also make payments through online banking, or send an e-transfer using the following information:

-2. Be sure to select "Notify Contact by E-Mail” (or otherwise ensure your payment notification will be sent by email)
+2. Select "Notify Contact by Email" (or otherwise ensure your payment notification will be sent by email)

 4. The answer for your security question should always be "Thompson"

-If you are moving out, call us at 204-677-7950 and let us know the date you will be moving.
+If you are moving out, call us at 204-677-7950 and let us know the date you will be moving and a forwarding address to send the final bill to.
 We do final readings every Friday.
-We also require a forwarding address to send the final bill to.

 During the winter, the City of Thompson offers a rebate to properties that must run their water to keep their lines from freezing (mainly homes located in the Burntwood trailer court).
-The rebate applies to the quarters of October 1-December 31 and January 1–March 31st.
-The rebates are based on your average use for the months of April 1 to September 30.
+The rebate applies to the quarters of October 1-December 31 and January 1–March 31.
+The rebates are based on your average monthly use from April 1 to September 30.
 Running your water after March 31 will affect your rebate.

 The Bleeder Rebate must be pre-approved and no rebate will be applied by the City of Thompson prior to receiving the application.